-On December 10, 2012, we exercised our purchase option on 4,097 containers that are currently leased.
-The purchases, totaling \$14.9 million, will occur as the leases expire throughout 2013 and are included in the table above.
+During the fourth quarter of 2013 we exercised our purchase option on approximately 2,000 containers that are currently leased.
+The purchases totaling approximately \$7.8 million will occur as the leases expire throughout 2014.

 Deferred Compensation

 Under our Nonqualified Deferred Compensation Plan (the "Plan"), participants can elect to defer certain compensation.
 Payments under the Plan are due as follows (in thousands):